sjswuitchik/summerREU2020/week3/week3_outline.md

 ## Step 4: Run SAMtools depth on specific scaffolds

 Now that you have identified specific scaffolds that could be sex-linked, use `sftp` to transfer your new BED files to the cluster and run `samtools depth` on the scaffolds of interest.
-SAMtools `depth` is a more complete look at coverage than SAMtools `coverage`
+SAMtools `depth` is a more complete look at coverage than SAMtools `coverage` and allows you to use a BED file as input for what positions and scaffolds you're interested in.
+The command for a single individual would be something like this: `samtools depth -b scaffolds.bed -o output.txt input.bam`